Hits: 103

 A once strong young body ripped apart and motionless, his eyes now staring cold and dead as his soul releases the shell of perception.

-Wars are no longer started for the selfish advantages of Kings and Queens, through monarchic power, established through genocides to form the feudal fiefdoms.
+Wars are no longer started for the selfish advantages of Kings and Queens, through monarchic power; power established through genocides, imposing and forming feudal fiefdoms.
 The feudalistic State was birthed by the Vatican, aided by the Ashkenazi, for the enslavement of all humanity.

 But, since the birth of the Vatican’s fraud of democracy, which creates perpetual conflicts, war is started by propaganda.